giladsh1/ec2-ninja/README.md

 ![](docs/ssh-tunnel.png)

 ## config file
-ec2-ninja also suuport a config file, which can hold default values.
+ec2-ninja also suport a config file, which can hold default values.
 the file must be saved as ~/.ec2-ninja.yaml.
 the following options are valid -